hesamzia/machine_learning_with_python/README.md

 - Address of the area (Address)
 - Price in dollars (Price(USD))
 In this dataset, some houses do not have addresses and the area of ​​some houses is entered incorrectly (they have very large values).
 For this purpose, we also need to manage these items and remove them from our dataset.
+# simple linear regression
+In the first step, we tried to build a model with simple linear regression.
+We first tried the area column and then the room.
+The evidences show that we cannot find a good model to predict apartment prices with simple linear regression through a single column.

 ## Classification